je-nunez/apache_drill/README.md

 - Other very instructive examples.

 Here it is shown an example querying JSON data, using also the [Drill-GIS plugin](https://github.com/k255/drill-gis), in the script `query_LosAngelesMetro_NextBus_vehicle_positions.sh`.
-It has two queries which give results like (the data from http://restbus.info/ is real-time, so there results probably vary in another run):
+It has two queries which give results like (the data from http://restbus.info/ is real-time, so there results probably vary in another run), plus an ETL job on the data which creates a transformed and filtered JSON file from the original:

          +---------------------------------------------------------+----------+--------------+----------+------+-------------+--------------+------------------+
          |                        vehicles                         | routeId  | directionId  | heading  | kph  |     lat     |     lon      | secsSinceReport  |